munificent/game-programming-patterns/book/observer.markdown

 ### What's going on?

 The other, deeper problem with the Observer pattern comes directly from the problem it solves.
 We reach for Observer because it prevents our code from being too tightly coupled.
-A subject can indirectly communicate with an observer without being statically bound to its code.
+A subject can indirectly communicate with an observer without being statically bound to it.

 For such a simple pattern, it accomplishes that quite well.
 But, if you've ever had to debug a program that uses observers pervasively and isn't doing what it's supposed to do, you've learned that it decouples things a bit *too* well.